rainsfordtm/ogr/README.md

 * The normalized transcriptions, part-of-speech annotation and lemmatization (columns pos, lemma, lemma_dmf) in the following texts were adapted from the BFM (2019): Serments, Eulalie, Alexis, Passion, SLéger.
-* The diplomatic transcriptions of Passion and SLéger are based on the transcription by Foerster/Koschwitz (1932), which is in the public domain in the EU.
+* The diplomatic transcriptions of Passion, SLéger and Sponsus are based on the transcription by Foerster/Koschwitz (1932), which is in the public domain in the EU.
 All other diplomatic transcriptions are based on photographs of the manuscript.